 Was released for the first time in IMAX 70/15p film format, exclusively at the IMAX Theatre in Riverfront Park in Spokane, Washington on December 17th, 2016.
 The screen-size is 89×66 ft, and may be the last film shown before the theatre is torn-down by the city-counsel.

 White Sox player Bill "Bullfrog" Dietrich (Bill Dietrich) is mentioned as being traded.
 He was traded to the White Sox in 1936 and from the White Sox in 1946.
 Since the family drives a 1937 Olds, it would imply it was the 1946 trade.
 This would be consistent with the soldiers present at Higbee's corner window in the movie opening, since the war may have just ended.
 However, war-era versions of the decoder badge were paper due to the shortage and Little Orphan Annie was off the air well before 1946.

-In early December of 2008, there was a contest to see who can portray the best Ralphie, whether if it's him in a pink bunny suit, or in his winter apparel in celebration of the movie's 25th anniversary.
-Plus they revealed the house in Cleveland where the movie was filmed.
+In early December of 2008 there was a contest to see who could portray the best Ralphie, whether in a pink bunny suit or his winter apparel, in celebration of the movie's 25th anniversary.
+They revealed the house in Cleveland where the movie was filmed.